Frequently Asked Questions

 Absolutely!
 We have many families attending North Coast Church.
 Each Sunday North Coast Kids opens 15 minutes before the service and runs for the duration of our “adult” services.
 This is run by Brendan Hurley, who together with his team of Teachers and Assistants provide age-appropriate classes for children aged 2 to 11.
 Unsure where to take your children when you arrive?
 Just look for a Connect Team member – they’ll be able to point you in the right direction!

-At our 9:30 service we also run a supervised crèche for children under two years old.
+At our 9am and 11am services we also run a supervised crèche for children under two years old.
 This is open from 9:15am onwards.
 There are three volunteers looking after the crèche each morning.
 You are welcome to leave your child with them (they’ll send you a text if your child does not settle), but you are also free to stay with your child in crèche.
 At the 5pm service we have a Cry Room where you can take your baby to if they start crying or gets restless to such an extend that he/she distracts other people in the service.

 During school terms, youth in years 7-9 are invited to join our boys and girls Junior Youth Growth Groups (held during the morning service only…for now hopefully!).
 At Junior Growth Group our youth are led in a Bible Study by our dedicated Youth Leaders.

 There is no dress code, just wear whatever is comfortable for you!

 There is no allocated seating (with the exception of the seats at the end of the rows closest to the entrance – we try to keep those seats available for parents with prams, wheelchairs, etc).
 Sit wherever you like.
 Our Connect Team can help you find a seat if you’re not sure where to go.